155th Guards Naval Infantry Brigade: Russo-Ukrainian War

 In early February 2023, the 155th brigade again suffered heavy losses during the offensive on Vuhledar.
-Video recordings of one combat encounter show about 30 destroyed Russian combat vehicles: 13 destroyed tanks and 12 BMPs are about half of the Russian tank battalion.
-Ossetian military correspondents tried to place the blame for tactical failures on the higher command, in particular again on General Muradov.
-However, the footage shows Russian forces engaged in ineffective operations, showing that the 155th Brigade appears to be made up of freshly mobilized soldiers who are poorly trained.
+Video recordings of one combat encounter show nearly 30 Russian combat vehicles being destroyed, including 13 tanks and 12 BMPs.
+According to the Institute for the Study of War, the footage shows Russian forces engaging in "highly dysfunctional" combat tactics, which is likely an indication that the 155th brigade is made up of poorly trained, freshly mobilized soldiers.